heritageolaleye/Linux_command/README.md

-# Linux Essentials Documentation

-## Introduction
+# Here is the documentation:

+_Linux Essentials Documentation_

+_Introduction_

-This documentation provides a comprehensive guide to essential Linux commands, covering navigation, file and directory management, network utilities, system information, and process management.
+This documentation provides a step-by-step guide to performing various Linux tasks, including file and directory management, user and group administration, and system information.

-## Prerequisites
+_Prerequisites_

 - Basic understanding of Linux operating system
 - Access to a Linux terminal or command line interface

-## Linux Commands

-### Navigation

-- `pwd`: Print the current working directory.
+_File and Directory Management_

+- `mkdir`: Create a new directory (e.g., `Project_Linux`)
-- `cd`: Change directory.
+- `cd`: Change directory into the created directory

-### File Management
+- `ll`: List files in the directory with permissions
+- `cat`: Display contents of a file

-- `touch`: Create a new file.
+- `touch`: Create new files (e.g., `S3` and `EC2`)
-- `cp`: Copy a file.
-- `rm`: Remove a file.
+- `rm`: Remove a file
-- `rm -rf`: Forcefully delete a directory and its contents.
+- `rm -r`: Recursively delete a directory

-### Directory Management
+- `chmod`: Change file permissions
+- `chown`: Change ownership of a file

+_User and Group Administration_

+- `useradd`: Add a new user with a shell
-- `mkdir`: Create a new directory.
+- `groupadd`: Add a new group
-- `rmdir`: Remove an empty directory.

-### Network Utilities

-- `ifconfig`: Display network interface configuration.
+- `tail -n 1`: Display the last system log entry
+- `/etc/passwd`: View user information
+- `passwd`: Set a password for a user
+- `/etc/group`: View group information
-- `ssh`: Establish a secure connection to a remote host.
+- `usermod -aG`: Add a user to a group
+- `userdel`: Delete a user
+- `groupdel`: Delete a group

+Network utilities

+- `ifconfig`: Check the IP address of the host
+- `nslookup`: Query DNS records for a domain name
+- `ping`: Ping an IP address to test host reachability
-- `ping`: Test network connectivity to a host.
+- `ssh`: Securely connect to a host

-### System Information

-- `df`: Display file system information.
-- `du`: Display disk usage information.

-### Process Management

-- `ps`: Display information about running processes.

-## Conclusion
+_Conclusion_

-Mastering these essential Linux commands will help you navigate and manage files, directories, and systems efficiently.
+By following this documentation, you have learned essential Linux commands and concepts for managing files and directories, administering users and groups, and network utilities.